akuzni2/hello-world-api/README.md

 ## Deploying First Steps on CICD
 1. You'll need to first deploy the terraform by deploying the code to github and running the TF pipeline
 2. Run the code pipeline after it assumes the lambda func is there already

+### Domain Name
+1. Purchase a domain on AWS Route53 or import existing one